Financial Aid, Scholarships, and Programs Aimed at Women

 On the positive side, the gap is getting smaller year by year.
 This is due in part to initiatives from organizations like those detailed above.
 Each year, women are succeeding at securing more equitable pay across many job industries.
 Financial aid, scholarships, and programs designed for women enable them to further close this gap and creates a brighter future for women and girls everywhere.

-To make matters more difficult on women, they are saddled with more student debt than men.
-Most (70 percent) college students need to take out student loans to pay for school expenses.
+To make matters more difficult on women, they disproportionately have more student debt than men.
+Most (70%) college students need to take out student loans to pay for school expenses.
 Women, however, hold more student debt on average than men.
 An earnings gap, combined with increased student loans, can obviously make financial stability a difficult prospect for any individual.